| |

 A replica of Claire’s shawl seen worn in Outlander season 1 episode 8 ‘Both Sides Now’, episode 10 ‘By The Pricking Of My Thumbs’ and episode 15 ‘Wentworth Prison’.

-Scroll down to view the free pattern or you can purchase a printer-friendly ad-free PDF here.
+Scroll down to view the free pattern, or purchase a printer-friendly ad-free PDF here.

 sassenach-tassel-shawl-outlander